acadia national park guide

 Acadia National Park has one dining facility, Jordan Pond House, which serves lunch and dinner from mid-May until late October.
 Numerous restaurants and grocery stores can be found in the towns outside the park.

 • Cadillac Mountain: Rising to 1,530 feet, Cadillac Mountain is the highest point in the park as well as the tallest mountain on the east coast of the United States.
 Visitors can drive up a three-and-a-half-mile road to the summit or hike up one of the trails.
-Vehicle reservations are required for Cadillac summit (in addition to a park entrance pass).
+Vehicle reservations are required for Cadillac summit during select months (in addition to a park entrance pass).

 • Park Loop Road: This twenty-seven-mile road leads visitors throughout the park, offering views of the ocean shore, forests, and mountains.
 Most of the road is open from mid-April through November, though a short portion of the loop is open year-round.